vyos/vyos-documentation/docs/configuration-overview.rst

      vyos@vyos# exit discard

-.. cfgcmd:: commit-confirm
+.. cfgcmd:: commit-confirm <minutes>

-   Commit the current set of changes if ``confirm`` is also entered within 10 minutes.
-Otherwise the system reboot into the previous configuration.
+   Use this command to temporarily commit your changes and set the number of minutes available for validation. ``confirm`` must be entered within those minutes, otherwise the system will reboot into the previous configuration.
+The default value is 10 minutes.

    What if you are doing something dangerous?
 Suppose you want to setup